jlesquembre/clj-nix/docs/lock-file.md

 #### Git dependencies in private/ssh repositories

-In order to use the nix builtin fetcher on a git dependency, add a key-value `:clj-nix.git/fetch :builtins.fetchTree` to the dependency in deps.edn, e.g.
+In order to use the nix builtin fetcher on a git dependency, add a key-value `:clj-nix.git/fetch :builtins.fetchTree` to the dependency in `deps.edn`, e.g.

 ```edn
 {:deps {private/dependency {:git/url "git@private.host:secret/repo.git"